 Elephants tusks are in high demand in Asian countries and are used for jewellery and ornaments.
 Botswana is home to around 130,000 elephants, and there is huge rural support to lift the hunting ban.
 The country’s second largest source of foreign income comes from tourism.

-Animal welfare organization, Network for Animals (NFA), said the gift itself shows no remorse for the brutal killing of these elephants to produce the stools.
+Animal welfare organisation, Network for Animals (NFA), said the gift itself shows no remorse for the brutal killing of these elephants to produce the stools.

 “We appeal to these leaders to rethink their stance on the trade of ivory because it could lead to the possible extinction of elephants.
 Their population is declining like never before, and we need to help their species grow.
 Allowing ivory trade will see a dramatic increase in poaching, all for the sake of carved items and ornaments,” says NFA chief campaigner, David Barritt.